Home Brew (album): Reception

 Writing for The Dominion Post, Luke Appleby praised the album's beats, instrumentation and lyrical honesty, and gave it five out of five stars.
 Lydia Jenkin of The New Zealand Herald rated Home Brew four and a half stars out of five.
 John Hayden from the Otago Daily Times picked Home Brew as one of the top albums of 2012.
 At the 2012 New Zealand Music Awards, Home Brew was nominated in the categories of Album of the Year, Best Group, Breakthrough Artist of the Year and Best Urban/Hip Hop Album; it won the Urban/Hip Hop Award.

 Home Brew did not receive much promotion from airplay or television screening due to the profanities contained within the lyrics.
 However, the album debuted at number one on the New Zealand Albums Chart—the first New Zealand hip hop album to do so since Scribe's The Crusader (2003)— due to high digital pre-ordering.
 The album remained on the albums chart for fifteen weeks.
+It was one of seven finalists for the 2013 Taite Music Prize.